yosmo78/Win32DirectX12-FPSCamera/README.md

 - Take into account different DirectX12/DXGI Versions better
 - While fullscreen use a better sync interval (v-sync off possible?)
 - There seems to be ghosting while in fullscreen, need to fix that.
-- have code entry point at WinMainCRTStartup instead maybe?
+- have code entry point at WinMainCRTStartup instead maybe? for better startup speed?
 - look into shader optimization with https://github.com/jbarczak/Pyramid and https://renderdoc.org/
 - Should upload all the models into one preallocated GPU heap using CreatePlacedResource in the advanced model. (upload in batches)